Helping Fathers in Tampa Navigate Child Support

 This might seem like a simple enough situation, but there are various factors that can make it more complicated.
 There are times when you may find that you as the custodial parent are faced with a former spouse who is unwilling or unable to contribute toward your child’s care.
 Alternatively, if you are non-custodial or sharing custody, it is not unusual for Florida courts to rule unfairly in favor of mothers.
 Which is why it is so important to get the right guidance for your unique family situation.

 Teaming up with counsel that specializes in family law is the key to getting the best possible outcome for your child support case.
 A competent divorce attorney has the knowledge, skill, and commitment to aggressively pursue your case and tip the balance in a way that provides you and your children the justice you both deserve.
-As the well-known child custody lawyers for dads in Tampa, FL, In Law We Trust, P.A. should be your very first call.
-Since 2014, the law firm of In Law We Trust, P.A., has been annually selected by the National Trial Lawyers of America as one of the Top 40 under 40 in Florida which is a professional organization by invitation only, composed of the top trial lawyers from each state or region who are under the age of 40.
+As the well-known child custody lawyers for dads in Tampa, FL, In Law We Trust Divorce and Family Lawyers should be your very first call.
+Since 2014, the law firm of In Law We Trust Divorce and Family Lawyers, has been annually selected by the National Trial Lawyers of America as one of the Top 40 under 40 in Florida which is a professional organization by invitation only, composed of the top trial lawyers from each state or region who are under the age of 40.
 We’ve also been a featured member of The National Academy of Family Law Attorneys since 2019, as well as included in Super Lawyers each year since 2017.
 Our firm is renowned for our experience in family law and for our successes in helping men with their pursuit of fair child support arrangements.

 Establishing Who Pays Child Support